 The Company's long-term liquidity depends on its ability to raise funds from various sources, which depends substantially on the success of its ongoing research and development programs, economic conditions and the state of the biotech industry.
 Accessing the capital markets can be particularly challenging for companies that operate in the biotechnology industry.
-The Company has predominately raised funds utilizing the services of ACM Alpha Consulting Management EST ("ACMest").
-On July 2, 2018 the Company amended the ACMest agreement which now only incorporates investor/public relation services for a monthly fee of CHF33,000 and entered into a new agreement with ACM Alpha Consulting Management AG ("ACMag") that incorporates a finder's fee for financing activity.
-On September 8, 2017 entered into an agreement with ACMest and Oakbridge Capital Advisors Ltd., from London, England to assist in raising capital for the Company.
+The Company has predominately raised funds utilizing the services of ACM Alpha Consulting Management.
 While the Company has been able to raise equity financing in recent years, there can be no assurance that additional funding by way of equity financing will continue to be available.
 Any additional equity financing, if secured, would result in dilution to the existing shareholders and such dilution may be significant.
 The Company may also seek additional funding from or through other sources, including technology licensing, co-development collaborations, mergers and acquisitions, joint ventures, and other strategic alliances, which, if obtained, may reduce the Company's interest in its projects or products or result in significant dilution to existing shareholders.
 The Company may also seek additional funding from government grants.
+The Company is also assessing the possibility of a Nasdaq listing in order to reach the U.S. capital markets for funding.
 There can be no assurance, however, that any alternative sources of funding will be available.
 The failure of the Company to obtain additional financing on a timely basis may result in the Company reducing, delaying or cancelling one or more of its planned research, development and/or marketing programs, including clinical trials, further reducing overhead, or monetizing non-core assets, any of which could impair the current and future value of the business or cause the Company to consider ceasing operations and undergoing liquidation.